Bedbugs pest control

 77. Can you spray vinegar on your bed for bed bugs?

 Spraying vinegar on your bed is not recommended for bed bug control.
-While vinegar may have some mild cleaning properties and can be useful for general household cleaning, it is not known to kill bed bugs or prevent infestations effectively.
+Vinegar may be useful for some general cleaning tasks, but it is not a reliable way to kill bed bugs, remove eggs or prevent an infestation.

 If you have a problem with any type of pest contact that needs professional treatment contact us below or call us on 07496 680879, and our experienced, friendly team will offer advice and provide an effective solution.